 - Youth are more willing to engage when they see their peers engaging

-- Youth feels accountable to the group about making change and making progress with behavioral goals
+- Youth feel accountable to the group about making progress with behavior changes.

 - Youth and parents learn from each other by listening, observing and giving feedback

 - Learning is reinforced by watching other youth and parents practice skills